curl/everything-curl/usingcurl/persist.md

 When setting up connections to sites, curl keeps old connections around for a while so that if the next transfer is done using the same host as a previous transfer, it can reuse the same connection again and thus save a lot of time.
-We call this persistent connections. curl will always try to keep connections alive and reuse existing connections as far as it can.
+We call this persistent connections. curl always tries to keep connections alive and reuses existing connections as far as it can.

 Connections are kept in the *connection pool*, sometimes also called the *connection cache*.